Permission From The Pope

 So you’ve got to get permission from the Pope!

-A few years ago, I had the great privilege of being the musical guest of honor at Balticon, an annual convention in Baltimore for science fiction, fantasy, steampunk, anime, and other great geeky stuff.
-To compound my good fortune, the writer guest of honor was the brilliant Dr. Ada Palmer, a true polymath with impressive achievements in fiction, academia, music, and numerous other areas.
+In 2018, I (Tim) had the great privilege of being the musical guest of honor at Balticon, an annual convention in Baltimore for science fiction, fantasy, steampunk, anime, and other great geeky stuff.
+To compound my good fortune, the writer guest of honor was the brilliant Dr. Ada Palmer.
 She and I had brunch together on a Sunday morning, and this song happened.

 Academic standards addressed by this song:

-No course on European or early American history makes much sense without the context of the Catholic church's authority over earthly affairs, the Protestant rebellion against that authority, and the often bloody means by which such disputes were settled.
-For teachers of American history explaining to their students why our founders, a group of mostly Christian men, chose nonetheless to require that their new nation would be secular by law; this song might be a good place to start that discussion.
+No course on European or early American history makes much sense without the context of the Catholic church's authority over earthly affairs, the Protestant rebellion against that authority, and the often violent means by which such disputes were settled.
+For teachers of American history explaining to their students why our founders, a group of mostly Christian men, chose nonetheless to require that their new nation would be secular in its governance; this song might be a good place to start that discussion.

 A note about diversity and inclusion: